-design, in relation to plant, a substance or a structure includes-
+design, in relation to plant, a substance or a structure includesdisclose, in relation to information, includes divulge or communicate to any person or publish.

-- (a) design of part of the plant, substance or structure; and - (b) redesign or modify a design;
+- (a) design of part of the plant, substance or structure, and - (b) redesign or modify a design.